jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/Classes.md

 | 3     | +2          | Khydrian Casting                 |2    |2    |

 #### Prescience
-At the beginning of each day, the adept rolls `2d20` and records the results.
-At any time, the adept can replace the result of any attack roll, ability check, or saving throw with the result of one of the stored rolls, even after the roll has already occured.
+At the beginning of each day, the Adept rolls `2d20` and records the results.
+At any time, the Adept can replace the result of any attack roll, ability check, or saving throw with the result of one of the stored rolls, even after the roll has already occured.
 Using the result this way consumes it.

 #### Metastasis
-At the beginning of each day, the adept gains a pool of temporary hit points equal to `10 + WILL`.
+At the beginning of each day, the Adept gains a pool of temporary hit points equal to `5 + WILL (scaling)`.
+If the Adept gains additional Metastasis points through other means, it cannot go above this cap.

 #### Impulse
-// TODO
+* Action: Standard, Instant
+* Damage: `1d4 + INT (INT)`, Force, Long, Constitution
+* On a sucessful hit and if the target deals damage on its next turn to any target, the Adept gains `Metastasis` points equal to the damage dealt.
+If the target has multiple attacks this effect only applies to the first.

 #### Cantrips
 // TODO

+_Telekenesis_
+* Spell Type: Force
+* Target: Object
+* Mage Hand effect.

+_Shield_
+* Action: Standard
+* Spell Type: Force
+* Target: Self
+* Gain `1d8 + INT` temporary shield points which last until the start of your next turn.

+_Burden_
+* Action: Standard
+* Spell Type: Force
+* Target: Creature
+* Attack: `(INT)`, Long, Constitution
+* Half the target's movement speed for `1d4` rounds.

+_Boon_
+* Action: Standard
+* Spell Type: Force
+* Target: Creature
+* Range: Short
+* Double the target's movement speed for `1d4` rounds.

+_Bound_
+* Action: Standard
+* Spell Type: Force
+* Target: Creature
+* Range: Short
+* Double the target's jump distance for `1d4` rounds.

 #### Presence of Mind
-// TODO
+When the Adept's Metastasis shield is at it's maximum, he can consume it to various effect as a bonus action.
+* Gain an additional `Prescience` charge.
+* Heal any target equal to the amount of shield points consumed.
+* Add the shield points consumed as damage to the next damaging spell cast.
+* Gain `1d4 + INT` endurance.